Skip to content

 Canine Genetic Disorders – Signs and Symptoms

-It’s essential to be vigilant about recognizing signs and symptoms in your dog, especially if you suspect they may have Down syndrome or any other health condition.
+It’s essential to recognize signs and symptoms in your dog, especially if you suspect they may have Down syndrome or any other health condition.
 While these indicators may not conclusively confirm the presence of Down syndrome, they can signal potential health issues that require attention.

 If you observe any of the following symptoms in your dog, it is advisable to consult with a veterinarian for a comprehensive evaluation:

-• Hearing Problems: Dogs with Down syndrome may exhibit hearing difficulties, which can manifest as slow responses or a failure to react promptly to auditory cues.
-This may be attributed to cognitive factors related to the syndrome or, in some cases, hearing impairment itself.
+• Hearing Problems: Dogs with Down syndrome may exhibit hearing difficulties, manifest as slow responses or a failure to react promptly to auditory cues.
+This may be attributed to cognitive factors related to the syndrome or, in some cases, hearing impairment.
 Identifying hearing issues early on is crucial for understanding and addressing your dog’s unique needs.

-• Down Syndrome dogs are often the slowest to follow or react to cues when they’re with other dogs.
-This can be cognitive or due to bad hearing.
+• Down Syndrome dogs are often the slowest to follow or react to cues from other dogs.
+This can be cognitive or due to impaired hearing.

 • Skin Problems / Abnormal Skin Patches: Skin problems are relatively common in dogs with Down syndrome and can be attributed to impaired liver function or a compromised immune system.
 These issues may manifest as:

-• Heavy Shedding: Dogs with Down syndrome may experience excessive shedding, leading to fur loss and an uneven coat.
+• Heavy Shedding: Dogs with Down syndrome may experience excessive shedding, which can lead to fur loss and an uneven coat.

 • Missing Fur Patches: Some dogs may develop areas with missing fur, which can be unsightly and may lead to skin sensitivity.